 Townhomes offer an excellent, low-maintenance alternative to buying a single-family home.
 With a townhome, you only share a wall with one or two neighbours while still enjoying plenty of living space and enough bedrooms to give everyone privacy.
 Townhomes are typically two or three stories tall with an easily maintainable yard which means less exterior upkeep.

-Your home will have an attached garage, private balcony and shared amenities for the community.
-These can range from things like tennis courts and playgrounds, which makes townhomes the perfect compromise between a single-family house and a low-maintenance lifestyle.
+Your home will have an attached garage, a private balcony, and shared amenities for the community.
+These can range from things like tennis courts and playgrounds, which make townhomes the perfect compromise between a single-family house and a low-maintenance lifestyle.

 There are 2 types of townhome options to choose from: maintenance free or fee simple.
 A maintenance free townhome offers a low maintenance lifestyle.
 They have a monthly condo fee that covers your exterior maintenance and repairs including lawn care & snow removal, insurance & condo management services.
 Single parents often appreciate that these homes come with fewer obligations, as you are not responsible for a large lawn or winter snow removal.
 A fee simple townhome does not have a monthly condo fee for those who don’t mind doing a bit of house maintenance.